Product Liability and Guns

 Negligent Entrustment in Firearm Cases

 Courts often combine negligent entrustment with negligent storage because negligent storage is a passive form of negligent entrustment.
-Negligent storage involves storing the weapon in such a way that it is likely to be misused.
-The usual scenario in such cases is when guns are left accessible to children, particularly small children who do not and cannot be expected to appreciate the danger posed by the weapon.
-In negligent storage cases, the theft of the gun does not necessarily relieve the owner of liability if the theft was reasonably foreseeable.
-In such cases the courts will look at how securely the weapon was stored.
+Negligent storage involves storing the weapon in such a way that it’s likely to be misused.
+The usual scenario in such cases is when guns are left accessible to children, particularly small children who don’t and can’t be expected to appreciate the danger posed by the weapon.
+In negligent storage cases, the theft of the gun doesn’t necessarily relieve the owner of liability if the theft was reasonably foreseeable.
+In such cases, the courts will look at how securely the weapon was stored.

 Injuries from firearms are on the rise as are the number of laws regulating the use of firearms.
 The law governing recovery in the case of firearm injury is complex.
 If a firearm that is defective has injured you, you may be able to recover for your injuries under products liability law.
-If you were injured by firearm that was not defective you may be able to recover under a negligence theory.
-An attorney experienced in handling this type of case can look at the facts of your case and the applicable laws to determine whether your injuries were caused by a product defect, negligence, or both.
-To find an experienced attorney, use the "Find a Lawyer" tool on this page, or click here.
+If you were injured by firearm that wasn't defective you may be able to recover under a negligence theory.
+A product liability attorney can look at the facts of your case and the applicable laws to determine whether your injuries were caused by a product defect, negligence, or both.